not-phoeniix/plurble/README.md

 # Plurble
 <img src="aseprite/banner.png" alt="Plurble" width="50%">

-A Simply Plural client for Pebble!
+A plural management app for Pebble!
 Plurble is an app designed to help people who are plural/systems manage and keep track of members on the go!

 This was an app originally made for the Rebble Hackathon #002!

 ## Feature list
 ### Current Features
-- [x] Real-time syncing with the cloud using the Simply Plural API
+- [x] Real-time syncing with the cloud using a multitude of APIs
+  - [x] PluralKit
 - [x] Member + Custom Front lists
   - [x] Up to 200 combined members + custom fronts supported at a time
 - [x] Groups view
   - [x] Up to 32 groups supported
   - [x] Nested groups are supported!
 (Groups inside groups)
 - [x] Display/management of currently fronting members/custom fronts
-  - [x] Add to front
-  - [x] Set as front
+  - [x] Add/remove/set as front functions
-  - [x] Remove from front
+  - [x] Total elapsed fronting time display
 - [x] App customization
   - [x] Customizable colors
   - [x] Per-member accent colors